A Letter to all SCR Supporters

 THE END - - is in sight for the Raceway.

-Grading is scheduled for mid December!
+Grading is scheduled for mid to late November!
 We have not been able to stop it.

 Several events have had a negative effect on our plans to save the raceway.

 1. The State of California could not fund the purchase of this property at this time.

 2. HG Fenton closed escrow much earlier than originally anticipated.

 3. Lack of funding to support our accumulated legal fees.